MicrosoftDocs/mslearn-aml-labs/labdocs/Lab01.md

-# Lab 1: Getting Started with Azure Machine Learning
+# Getting Started with Azure Machine Learning

 In this exercise, you will create the Azure Machine Learning workspace and a compute instance, and clone the lab files to your workspace.
 You'll then run a simple Python experiment in your workspace.